asmundur31/LoadManagementBackend/README.md

 # Upload data

 To use this backend a frontend app has been developed that is available here [Load Management Frontend](https://github.com/asmundur31/LoadManagement)

+# Contact

+If any questions about this repository or the project please contact the creator at: asmundur31@gmail.com